yangsec888/www_wmap/Readme.md

 ...
 ```
 Open a local browser and point it at 'http://localhost/'.
 You will see the app in action.

-Depend on the cloud infrastructure you use, you might need to customize the containers further before the deployment.
-Please feel free to contact me if you need the help.

 #### Docker Trouble-shooting
 Following the onscreen error log when you bring up the containers.
 You can use the following docker command to verify the containers are running in your host